BIMI

 2. Move DMARC toward enforcement only after legitimate mail passes authentication and alignment.

-3. Prepare a BIMI-compatible logo file and check current certificate requirements for the inbox providers you care about.
+3. Prepare a BIMI-compatible logo file.
+Then check the current certificate requirements for the inbox providers you care about.

-4. Publish the BIMI DNS record only after the brand and authentication pieces are ready.
+4. Publish the BIMI DNS record only after the brand verification and authentication pieces are ready.

-5. Test in inboxes that support BIMI and remember that some inboxes may never show the logo.
+5. Test BIMI in inboxes that support it, and remember that some inboxes may never show the logo.

-- Set up SPF, DKIM, and DMARC before thinking about BIMI.
+- Set up SPF, DKIM, and DMARC before you work on BIMI.

-- Check whether your inbox targets support BIMI.
+- Check whether the inbox providers you target support BIMI.

-- Expect logo and certificate requirements to vary by inbox provider.
+- Expect logo requirements and certificate requirements to vary by inbox provider.

 - Do not use BIMI as a substitute for good sender reputation.

-- If your DMARC policy is still `p=none`, BIMI may not work for many inboxes.
+- If your DMARC policy is still `p=none`, BIMI may not work in many inboxes.

 - A missing logo does not always mean email delivery is broken.
-It may mean that inbox provider does not show BIMI for that message.
+It may mean the inbox provider does not show BIMI for that message.

 - BIMI depends on the same domain trust covered in [Sender Reputation and Spam Rate](https://mailrith.com/guides/sender-reputation-and-spam-rate.md).